-As seen in the province as a whole, most youth (85%) reported feeling some stress or pressure in the past 30 days.
-A total of 14% of students indicated that the stress in their lives was almost more than they could take.
+Most youth (83%) reported feeling some stress or pressure in the past 30 days.
+Consistent with the provincial rate, 14% of students indicated that the stress in their lives was almost more than they could take.

-Females were twice as likely as males to report extreme levels of stress in the past month, to the point that they could not work or function effectively (18% vs. 9%).
-Older youth were more likely than younger youth to report extreme levels of stress.
+Females were more likely than males to report extreme levels of stress in the past month to the point that they could not work or function effectively (19% vs. 10%).
+Extreme stress was not related to age, unlike in the province as a whole where older students were more likely than younger students to report this level of stress.